syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/how-to/Fix cursor behaviour in RichTextEditor UWP.md

 To do any unfocused related activities on the subscribes MessagingCenter.
 Need to UnSubscribe the MessaginCenter on OnDisappearing override method.

-N>The WebView2 control does not support the **Any CPU** architecture, but our source project as implemented by Any CPU architecture.So we could not able to implement the WebView2 directly on source.
-It applies to UWP only.
+N>The WebView2 control does not support the **Any CPU** architecture, hence RichTextEditor control provide support to change the renderer element at runtime, Instead of directly implement using WebView2 control.
+N>It applies to UWP only.
 Since iOS and Android working properly.